 A decline in personal hygiene or grooming habits could also be a manifestation of drug involvement.

 Missing prescriptions is absolutely a red flag.
-Extreme behavior changes such as isolating, secrecy and lying are critical.
+Extreme behavior changes such as isolation, secrecy, and lying are critical.

 The bottom line is: if the child that a parent “used to know” is no longer there and a stranger has seemingly taken their place, drug affiliation should be considered.
 From that point, a discussion should take place.

-A parent needs to express their concern and love to the child, free from accusations, condemnation or judgment.
+A parent concerned about addiction in the suburbs and their children needs to express their concern and love to the child, free from accusations, condemnation, or judgment.
 Only then, might a child tell the truth about possible drug use.